Welcome to the Blue Jays Class!

 Newsletter

-We hope you all have a lovely half term Easter break and we are all looking forward to another amazing half term in the Blue Jays.
+I hope you all have a lovely half term break and I am looking forward to another amazing half term in the Blue Jays.

 Follow along with this half term’s Signalong video!